Posts

 Image

-The promises of the Hebrew Bible are fulfilled in the Son of God and Messiah of Israel, Jesus of Nazareth, period .
-The promises of God find their fulfillment in Jesus Christ. “ In him ,” they find their “ Yea ” and “ Amen .”
-The things that were once “ hidden ” are revealed in the life, words, death, resurrection, and exaltation of the Son of God, the one in whom all the shadows and types of the Hebrew Bible are actualized.
-All of God’s “ mysteries ” are laid bare in the Nazarene, especially in his Death and Resurrection.
+The promises of the Hebrew Bible are fulfilled in the Son of God and Messiah of Israel, Jesus of Nazareth .
+The promises of God find their fulfillment in Jesus, their “ Yea! ” and “ Amen! ” The mysteries previously “ hidden ” are revealed in Christ’s life and words, and especially through his Death, Resurrection, and Exaltation.
+Jesus is the Messiah in whom all the shadows and types prefigured in the Hebrew Bible find their substance.

 Sovereign Over All